researchgate/react-intersection-list/README.md

 Yes, this callback is used to start up the `IntersectionObserver`.

-Q: What's the `threshold` value, and why does it need an _unit_?
+Q: What's the `threshold` value, and why does it need a _unit_?

 The `threshold` value is the amount of space needed before the `<sentinel />` intersects with the root.
-The prop transformed into a valid `rootMargin` property for the `IntersectionObserver`, depending on the `axis` you select.
+The prop is transformed into a valid `rootMargin` property for the `IntersectionObserver`, depending on the `axis` you select.
 As a sidenote, we believe that a percentage unit works best for responsive layouts.

 Q: I am getting a console warning when I first load the list